 11. Thames Wharf Studios

-The strategy was to divide the site between a new-build residential scheme and a development of offices, studios and light-industrial space housed in the existing warehouses, one block of which was earmarked as office space for the practice.
+The strategy used by Richard Rogers was to divide the site between a new-build residential scheme and a development of offices, studios, and light-industrial space housed in the existing warehouses, one block of which was earmarked as office space for the practice.

-Merano offers a high quality, mixed-use development, including apartments, offices and a café.
+Merano designed by Richard Rogers offers high-quality, mixed-use development, including apartments, offices, and a café.
 The three stepped bays that make up the building are in contrast to the existing monotonous ‘wall’ of dilapidated developments that occupy this area.

 13. Neo Bankside

-NEO Bankside comprises 217 residential units in four buildings ranging from 12 to 24 storeys.
-These four hexagonal pavilions have been arranged to provide residents with generous accommodation, stunning views and maximum daylight.
+NEO Bankside designed by Richard Rogers comprises 217 residential units in four buildings ranging from 12 to 24 storeys.
+These four hexagonal pavilions have been arranged to provide residents with generous accommodation, stunning views, and maximum daylight.
 The steel and glass pavilions take their cues from the immediate context.

-The overall design hints at the former industrial heritage of the area during the 19th and 20th centuries, responding in a contemporary language which reinterprets the colouration and materials of the local architectural character.
-The oxide reds of the Winter Gardens echo those of Tate Modern and nearby Blackfriars Bridge, while the exterior’s timber clad panels and window louvers give the building a warm, residential feeling.
+The overall design hints at the former industrial heritage of the area during the 19th and 20th centuries, responding in a contemporary language that reinterprets the coloration and materials of the local architectural character.
+The oxide reds of the Winter Gardens echo those of Tate Modern and nearby Blackfriars Bridge, while the exterior’s timber-clad panels and window louvers give the building a warm, residential feeling.

-The original 19th century bullring was raised above the levels of the surrounding streets with ramps and stairs within the surrounding plinth providing access.
-However, the redevelopment re-establishes a new, open public realm around the base of the building providing level access to a wide range of retail facilities and connections with the existing metro station and neighbouring Parc Joan Miró.
+The original 19th-century bullring was raised above the levels of the surrounding streets with ramps and stairs within the surrounding plinth providing access.
+However, the redevelopment by Richard Rogers re-establishes a new, open public realm around the base of the building providing level access to a wide range of retail facilities and connections with the existing metro station and neighboring Parc Joan Miró.

-The Eforum building follows the typical, historic street alignment of the Pla Cerda grid pattern of streets which are typical of the 19th century Barcelona streetscape.
+The Forum building follows the typical, historic street alignment of the Pla Cerda grid pattern of streets which are typical of the 19th century Barcelona streetscape.

 A communications tower reinforces the presence of the bullring and – at its base – provides direct access from the metro station Espanya to the building.
 The multi-functional area within the dome and the restaurants around its perimeter can be accessed from this elevated public space.

-The most spectacular aspect of the intervention however is the inclusion of a 100-metre-diameter habitable ‘dish’ with a 76-metre-diameter domed roof, floating over the façade of the bullring.
+The most spectacular aspect of the intervention, however, is the inclusion of a 100-meter-diameter habitable ‘dish’ with a 76-meter-diameter domed roof, floating over the façade of the bullring.
 Structurally independent from the main building it provides flexible, column-free spaces beneath the dome (as well as below on level 4).
 This covered ‘plaza in the sky’ incorporates large terraces around the perimeter with space for cafes and restaurants, providing stunning views over the city.

 Renuka Shinde, an architect turned environmental strategist loves voicing her opinions regarding her perception of architecture which, considering where you are reading this is, makes perfect sense.
 She is an IGBC AP and currently works as a green building consultant in Mumbai.
 Having worked as a set designing intern, a design architect and now a writer she believes life should be lived in experiences.